mehampson/grad-assignment/index.md

 The second approach is to define your validation in MongoDB itself.
 MongoDB does offer similar functionality by letting you define [validation rules](https://www.mongodb.com/docs/manual/core/schema-validation/) for a collection if you choose.
-This might be a better place to put your validation logic than Mongoose in cases where your app is just one of several sources pushing data into the DB, especially if you don't have control over all the others.
+This might be a better place to put your validation logic than Mongoose if your app is just one of several sources pushing data into the DB, especially if you don't have control over all the others.
 (Though if you have control over the DB but not all the apps that have write permissions on it, you're probably better off offering an API built in Express instead of direct MongoDB access if you can.)

-Another advantage of using MongoDB schema validation is that it will facilitate data integrity checks: Atlas will identify stored documents that fail validation automatically, for example.
+Another advantage of using MongoDB schema validation is that it will facilitate data integrity checks: Atlas automatically tells you which documents meet or fail validation, for example.
 You can do this in Mongoose too, by instantiating models from the DB and running their validators manually, but it takes a bit more work to set up.
 So if you find that your project has substantial data management requirements that are not really in scope for a web app (e.g. decades worth of